thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-16-safetykit.md

 ## dryrun

-Separates planning from execution by printing what would happen before anything actually changes.
+Separates planning from execution by printing what would happen first, then shows the wet run committing the same delete.

-<div class="safetykit-cast" data-title="python safetykit.py dryrun" data-cast="/images/safetykit-casts/dryrun.cast"></div>
+<div class="safetykit-cast" data-title="python safetykit.py dryrun, then wet run" data-cast="/images/safetykit-casts/dryrun.cast"></div>

 ## confirm